abdulbasit-dev/hr-management-api/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-# TaskWise
+# HR Management

-Welcome to TaskWise!
+Welcome to HR Management!
 This project is designed to simplify task management and streamline team collaboration.
 The application provides a robust task tracking system with features like due date monitoring, role-based status transitions, and notifications.

 ## Getting Started

-To start using TaskWise, follow these steps:
+To start using Project, follow these steps:

 1. Clone the repository to your local machine:
    ```shell